 #2 Pre-Roll Video Advertising

 Pre-roll video ads are an incredibly effective tool for drumming up interest and seeding your trailer online.
 They’re relatively inexpensive, and you aren’t charged if the viewer clicks ‘skip’ within the first five seconds.
-Using a service like TubeMogul you can easily have your trailer appearing before related videos on YouTube, as well as sites like IMDB, 4oD, Vimeo, and many other sites.
+Using a video syndication service like Adobe Advertising allows you to have your trailer appearing before related videos on YouTube, as well as sites like IMDB, 4oD, Vimeo, and many other sites.

 #3 Be Smart With Press Junkets